Introduction

 Causes of Action Against a Trustee

-Beneficiaries who believe that a trustee has breached their duties may have a number of different causes of action against the trustee.
+Beneficiaries who believe that a trustee has breached their duties may have several causes of action against the trustee.
 Some of the most common causes of action include:

-- Accounting: Code Section 16060 - The beneficiaries may demand that the trustee provide an accounting of all trust transactions.
+Accounting: California Probate Code Section 16060 - The beneficiaries may demand that the trustee provide an accounting of all trust transactions.

-- Removal: Probate Code Section 17200 - The beneficiaries may petition the court to remove the trustee from their position if they have breached their duties.
+Removal: California Probate Code Section 17200 - The beneficiaries may petition the court to remove the trustee from their position if they have breached their duties.

-- Surcharge: Probate Code Section 16420 - The beneficiaries may sue the trustee for surcharge to recover any losses that the trust has suffered as a result of the trustee's breach of duty.
+Surcharge: California Probate Code Section 16420 - The beneficiaries may sue the trustee for surcharge to recover any losses that the trust has suffered as a result of the trustee's breach of duty.

 Recent California Cases

-Here are some recent California cases involving trustee disputes:
+Here are some notable California cases involving trustee malfeasance:

 -